 Council recognises that as the Te Tiriti o Waitangi/The Treaty of Waitangi claims are settled that the role of lwi in the District will develop as well as our relationships.
 Council will also continue to be mindful of further opportunities to include lwi and Māori views in its decision-making processes.

-Blessing of Bruce Mitchell's Kaka Beak sculpture by Kaumatua Rev Andy Joseph and increased delegated powers were provided to the Boards in August 2011, similar to those proposed by the Local Government Commission.
+Blessing of Bruce Mitchell's Kaka Beak sculpture by Kaumatua Rev Andy Joseph

 Community Board delegations